Netflix, Inc. (NASDAQ:NFLX) stock received several price target upgrades after the recent earnings.

 1) the major expansion period is over (i.e., less incremental drag); 2) marketing leverage is a near-term driver; 3) early Int’l markets are already profitable (>$500M in 2016); and 4) more recent markets should benefit from narrowing losses.
 We continue to recommend shares for margin expansion and earnings growth potential.

 Apart from Raymond James, analysts at Canaccord Genuity and Instinet also raised their price targets for Netflix Inc stock.
 Bank of America Merryl Lynch upped its price target to $184, which means an upside of more than 30%, as it expects new and original content to drive subscriber growth.
-All in all Netflix stock looks a good long term buy.
+All in all Netflix stock still has some upside left.

 Looking for great tech stocks?
 Check out Amigobulls' top stock picks, which have beaten the NASDAQ by over 126%.